aanand-cbh/personal-website/memory-bank/05-activeContext.md

 - What is the current work focus?
 - What were the most recent changes?
 - What are the next steps?
+- What technical challenges were encountered and how were they resolved?

 If I cannot answer these questions confidently, I have not read this file properly.